Whats-this-Facebook/Personal-Data-Visualization-Tool/index.md

 ## How do I use it?
 1. Download a copy of your facebook data in *json* format.
-2. Select the folder in the tool's folder selection menu.
+2. Select the folder you downloaded in the tool's folder selection menu.

-## How do I install my Facebook data?
+## How do I download my Facebook data?
 To download a copy of your Facebook data, follow the instructions [here](https://www.facebook.com/help/212802592074644).

 ## How do I know that my data is safe?